rhel-labs/learn-katacoda/networking-basics/step1.md

 NetworkManager is a great tool for creating and modifying network connections.
 The `nmcli` command is how we will be running NetworkManager in this lab.
-Any changes made with ‘nmcli’ are persistent configuration file changes.
+Any changes made with `nmcli` are persistent configuration file changes.
 This lab will give you an overview of some of the most common operations you would run using this tool.

 # Listing network devices